mahavedalla/mahavedalla/docs/questions/viveka/whether-seclusion-is-necessary-for-the-attainment-of-nibbana.md

-# Whether seclusion is necessary for the attainment of Nibbāna?
+Question: Whether seclusion is necessary for the attainment of Nibbāna?
 Answer in Brief: -
  Category: Viveka
 Sutta References: AN 6.68